SuryaNC123/process-planning-simulator/README.md

 # 🖥️ Process Planning Simulator

-A simple browser-based **CPU Process Scheduling Simulator** that visualizes how different scheduling algorithms execute processes using Gantt Charts.
+A browser-based CPU Process Scheduling Simulator designed to demonstrate and visualize how different scheduling algorithms manage process execution in an operating system.
+The simulator allows users to input multiple processes with Arrival Time, Burst Time, and Priority values.
+It supports popular algorithms like FCFS, SJF, Priority Scheduling, and Round Robin for performance comparison.
+Interactive Gantt charts and computed metrics such as Waiting Time and Turnaround Time help in clear understanding.
+This project serves as an educational tool for learning Operating System concepts through real-time simulation.

 🔗 **Live Demo:**